Why HVAC/R Techs are Heroes

 The rising demand for green energy is changing the HVAC/R industry.
 Every HVAC/R technician must have an EPA Section 608 Universal Certification, and consumers are increasingly interested in installing or upgrading to greener and more efficient systems.
 After you complete your training at ETI, you might want to learn about new technologies that are transforming the field.
 Solar power and geothermal heat pumps are gaining more popularity, and less known technologies such as the ice-powered air conditioner, which uses ice like a clean, renewable battery, are gaining traction.
 Educating yourself about these greener HVAC/R technologies will place you at the head of the renewable energy movement.

 If being an everyday hero is in your future, find out how ETI School of Skilled Trades can help you begin your HVAC/R Technician career.
-Call 888-572-9937, or click here.
+Call 888-572-9937, or click here for more information.